 CUCC Expedition Handbook

-Since 2003 the bivy site at the stone bridge has had a number of solar panels and a car battery, which are mainly used for charging homemade battery packs, drill and AA/AAA batteries.
-This document is unfortunately written from memory, so someone with some electronics knowledge and a multimeter should set things up, so they can spot the errors and omissions in this document.
+Since 2003 the bivy site at the stone bridge has had a number of solar panels and a car battery, which are mainly used for charging lamp battery packs, drill and AA/AAA batteries (and phones).
+Much bigger flexi solar panels arrived in 2007 and a second, larger, battery around the same time (2009?).

 The system is actually two independent systems running in parallel.